 These scholarships are subject to the availability of funding from the Government of Canada.

-In 2009, Prime Minister Harper announced the launch of the Canada-CARICOM Leadership Scholarships Program created to promote institutional linkages and provide scholarship opportunities for students from the CARICOM.
-The program has been expanded to provide professional development opportunities for faculty and staff wishing to upgrade their knowledge and skills in Canada, and for international managers/administrators who are responsible for promoting international student mobility between their home country and Canada.
+In 2009, the Government of Canada announced the launch of the Canada-CARICOM Leadership Scholarships Program to promote institutional linkages and provide scholarship opportunities for students from the CARICOM.
+The Program was expanded to provide professional development opportunities for faculty and staff wishing to upgrade their knowledge and skills in Canada, and for international managers/administrators who are responsible for promoting international student mobility between their home country and Canada.